algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Return the smallest key in the AVLTree.
+     * Return the smallest key in the AVLTreeMapMap.
      *
-     * @return the smallest key in the AVLTree.
+     * @return the smallest key in the AVLTreeMapMap.
      */
     public K min() {
         if (isEmpty())
-            throw new NoSuchElementException("min with empty AVLTree");
+            throw new NoSuchElementException("min with empty AVLTreeMapMap");
         return min(root).key;
     }